javifm86/bank/README.md

   - user: admin
   - password: admin
 - There is not an endpoint to Sign up and creating new users, I think that it would be out of the scope of the exercise.
+- Set up the application and running has been tested following the instructions included in this README in Ubuntu and Windows 10.

 ## Screenshots